 Cheap Eats at Plaza

-Fresh Mexican Grill: The cheapest item on the menu is the $3.25 Street Tacos, but Fresh Mexican Grill also offers nachos, burritos, and quesadillas for just over $10.
+Fresh Mexican Grill: The cheapest item on the menu is the $3.75 Street Tacos, but Fresh Mexican Grill also offers a “Choose your plate” option with 2 tacos, bowls, a burrito, or a quesadilla for just over $10.

 Fast Food Chain Options: Plaza also has a Subway for those looking for a quick, cheap bite.